Watercolor Tutorial FAQs

 Sun block is essential - time flies when you are painting outside and before you know it you have been under the sun for several hours.
 Insect spray is a good idea and I sometimes even spray the ground where I set up.
 I have a small folding umbrella I take every year but I have yet to use it.
 I do have a painting plan in case of a rainy or extremely windy day.
 Sports bottle for drinking water.

-I use three different set-ups according to location, time available and my mood.
+I use two different set-ups according to location, time available and my mood.